Home | The Boat | First Mate | Admiral | Guestbook

 © janice142

 The Gulf Coast south of the Big Bend tends to be long stretches of desolation.
 You can well imagine yourself the only human on earth -- or at least in the region.
-I rather like it, but then again I'm a fan of Jean Auel's Earth Children* series.
+I rather like it, but then again I am a fan of Jean Auel's The Earth's Children series.
 Afloat I can almost picture the world in the days of pre-history.

-* Jean Auel wrote a series of books that struck a particular fancy with me.
+Jean Auel wrote a series of books that struck a particular fancy with me.
 Beginning with Clan of the Cave Bear, each is a stand-alone story.
-Still I'd advise reading the set in order to truly savor the saga.
-As a matter of fact, this was the first book set I bought for my Kindle -- Jean Auel's Earth's Children series is that good!
+Still I would advise reading the set in order to truly savor the saga.
+As a matter of fact, this was the first book set I bought for my Kindle -- Jean Auel's The Earth's Children Series is that good!

 As I was saying...
-I left Steinhatchee in the rain but soon enough it cleared up.
-Visibility was good, the NOAA weather forecast called for one to two foot seas and that's what I was seeing.
-Turning south I was running a course of about 160 degrees approximately three miles from the coast.
+I left Steinhatchee in the rain but soon enough the weather cleared up.
+Visibility was good, the NOAA forecast called for one to two foot seas.
+That is what I was seeing.
+Turning south I was running a course of 160 degrees approximately three miles from the coast.

 Off Pepperfish Keys I spotted a sailboat heading toward me.
 How exciting!

 Company at last and yes, I did hail the boat on the radio.
 Alas, no answer to my calls on VHF Channel 16.
-Sometimes there's a reason and sometimes not but still it would have been nice to say hello to another cruiser.
+Sometimes there is a reason and sometimes not but still it would have been nice to say hello to another cruiser.

 Just left of center at the horizon is the boat.
 Yes, it can be mighty lonesome out here.